gerardbm/atomic/README.md

 The default font family is **DejaVu Sans Mono** from the [DejaVu](http://dejavu-fonts.org) fonts family (under a [Free license](http://dejavu-fonts.org/wiki/License)).
 Anyway, Atomic is designed to look good with any kind of typography, as colors are distinguishable to any thickness.

-Some themes (tmux and vim-airline) require the installation of Powerline fonts.
+Some themes (vim-airline) require the installation of Powerline fonts.
 URL: https://github.com/powerline/fonts

 - - -